 Though the course of time, Chris Cornell has done what many rock legends have not.
 Since the beginning of his career, he has been involved with the bands Soundgarden, Audioslave, Temple of the Dog, and Alice Mudgarden.
 In addition, Cornell has enjoyed a successful solo career and has contributed music to movie soundtracks.
 Because of his versatility as an artist and his powerful voice, Cornell has excelled over time and still impresses fans with his music.
 Stardom wasn't assured for this grunge-rock legend from Seattle, however.
 Chris Cornell had to fight for his success, and it all began in the 1980s.

 From 2007 onward, Chris Cornell has been recording and performing solo.
 The Casino Royale theme, "You Know My Name," became the first song recorded for his first post-Audioslave solo album.
 The song had been nominated for and won a Grammy Award, so of course it was included on Cornell's album, Carry On.
 Cornell's 2007 album resulted in performances with Aerosmith and Linkin Park, in addition to his world tour that stretched from 2007 into 2008.
 Cornell has been busy since touring with the other two rock and metal groups; in 2009 the man who wrote "Jesus Christ Pose" released his third album, Scream.
 Scream has been a controversial album from the start and its release has continued to stir up controversy.
-The former grunge idol has never been afraid of trying new ideas, and on his most recent album he worked with Timbaland.
-Timbaland is a big name in the hip hop industry, where he is known for his skills with album production.
-It came as a surprise to long time Chris Cornell fans that he would be working with a big name, mainstream hip-hop producer.
-The question remained: would Cornell's powerful voice mesh with the sounds typical of a Timbaland album?
-Cornell's voice lends itself easily to grunge, rock, metal, and power ballads because of his vocal range and skill and Scream went on to prove that Cornell could also rock with a hip hop flavor.
+In 2010, the members of Soundgarden reformed the band and continued on, with Cornell still doing some solo work as well.